-Marketers have overall responsibility for the marketing communications of their products.
+Marketers have overall responsibility for the marketing communications of their products.§

-The responsibility to observe the Code also applies to other participants in the marketing eco-system, including market influencers and influencer networks, bloggers, vloggers, affiliate networks, app developers, marketplaces, those responsible for designing online choice architectures (web and systems design), data analytics and ad tech companies as well as those responsible for preparing algorithms, the use of artificial intelligence and programmng the machines/software and/or owning or controlling the product thereof for marketing communications purposes.
+The responsibility to observe the Code also applies to other participants in the marketing eco-system, including market influencers and influencer networks, bloggers, vloggers, affiliate networks, app developers, marketplaces, those responsible for designing online choice architectures (web and systems design), data analytics and ad tech companies as well as those responsible for preparing algorithms, the use of artificial intelligence and programming the machines/software and/or owning or controlling the product thereof for marketing communications purposes.

 Agencies or other marketing practitioners should exercise due care and diligence in the preparation of marketing communications and should operate in such a way as to enable marketers to fulfill their responsibilities.